Fixing a leaking radiator valve with spanner

 9. Check for leaks

-radiator valve tail with ptfe
+Radiator valve tail with PRFE tape

 New tail with PTFE tape

-Replace the Valve Tail
+Replace the valve tail

 If you have a leaking thermostatic radiator valve (TRV), and it’s coming from the pin at the top of the valve, you will probably have to replace the full valve.
+Sometimes you can replace the gland seal on certain TRVs (Danfoss and Drayton do some) but you’re better off replacing the valve most of the time.

 If the leak is coming from around the brass gland nut that the pin is in, then you can try tightening it with a spanner by turning it clockwise.
+Failing that you can try adding some PTFE tape to the threads.

 Here’s how: